synergyjs/synergyjs.org/pages/api.md

 #### Parameters

-- `tagName` Name for the new custom element.
+- `tagName` (string) Name for the new custom element.
 As per the Custom Element spec, an elements name must include a hyphen.

-- `factory` A Factory function that returns a plain JavaScript object that will provide the data for your element.
+- `factory` (function) A Factory function that accepts a single argument (an object containing the elements initial attribute name/value pairs)
+  .
+Returns a plain JavaScript object to provide the viewmodel for your custom element.

-- `template` (optional) Either an HTML string or a `<template>` element.
-If omitted, synergy expects your document to include a Template element with an id matching `tagName`.
+- `template` (string|element) Either an HTML
+  string or a `<template>` element.
+If omitted, synergy expects your document to include a
+  Template element with an id matching `tagName`.

 #### Factory

-An elements initial attribute keys and values will be passed to your factory function during initialisation.
+Your custom elements initial attribute names and values will be passed to your factory function as a single object argument during initialisation.

 ```js
 const xElementFactory = ({